 Schedule for Testing Pool Water for Salt

 You should test your salt levels monthly.
 However, if you add water, have a rainstorm, or heavy use, those are all reasons to test immediately.
+For more, read my full guide on how to test the salt level in your pool.

 Need Some Maintenance Help?